 So, how to protect the login page?
 There are multiple ways to prevent these attacks, and the best one is to rename your login page.

 By renaming the login page, you are not only protecting your website, but you are also saving your server resources.
-By protecting server resources your website has less chances to ever go offline or get hacked.
+By utilizing any WordPress login protection method and protecting server resources your website has less chances to ever go offline or get hacked.

 There are hundreds of plugins out there qualified to protect your login page, but I will name only one which is the best in renaming your login page: